 Thought-provoking talks and informative workshops for web creators return to Hong Kong for the second year running!

 Webconf is back and it’s growing!
-While last year’s conference featured 8 wonderful speakers and an all-day design seminar, organizer Charis Rooda has brought even more to the table this year.
+While last year’s conference featured 8 wonderful speakers and an all-day design seminar, organiser Charis Rooda has brought even more to the table this year.
 Two full-day workshops, two days jam-packed with talks, and a diverse cast of speakers ensured there was something of interest here for every web creator!

 For me, the range of topics at Webconf helps achieve balance.
 Keeping a thought for the future in mind, I can level up my craft with specific design, development, and client skills, while also winding down with exploratory side projects.